 “Just get your license and registration.
 That’s all we need right now.”

 My friend nodded.
 “I’ll get it for you, sir, but it’s in my glove box.
 I’ll have to lean over and reach in the box to get it.
 Fine?”
-He’d already learned how a Black mans talks to a White man on the side of the road with police car lights flashing.
+He’d been properly schooled in how a Black man talks to a White man on the side of the road with police car lights flashing.

 “Just get it.
 It’s not a problem.”